Canadian Pacific Railway: Royal Canadian Pacific

-On 7 June 2000, the CPR inaugurated the Royal Canadian Pacific, a luxury excursion service that operates between the months of June and September.
+On June 7, 2000, the CPR inaugurated the Royal Canadian Pacific, a luxury excursion service that operates between the months of June and September.
 It operates along a 1050 km route from Calgary, through the Columbia Valley in British Columbia, and returning to Calgary via Crowsnest Pass.
 The trip takes six days and five nights.
 The train consists of up to eight luxury passenger cars built between 1916 and 1931 and is powered by first-generation diesel locomotives.

 Steam train

 In 1998, the CPR repatriated one of its former passenger steam locomotives that had been on static display in the United States following its sale in January 1964, long after the close of the steam era.
 CPR Hudson 2816 was re-designated Empress 2816 following a 30-month restoration that cost in excess of $1 million.
 It was subsequently returned to service to promote public relations.
 It has operated across much of the CPR system, including lines in the U.S. and been used for various charitable purposes; 100% of the money raised goes to the nationwide charity Breakfast for Learning — the CPR bears all of the expenses associated with the operation of the train.
 2816 is the subject of Rocky Mountain Express, a 2011 IMAX film which follows the locomotive on an eastbound journey beginning in Vancouver, and which tells the story of the building of the CPR.
 2816 has been stored indefinitely since 2012 after CEO E. Hunter Harrison discontinued the steam program.

 The locomotive was fired up on November 13, 2020, for a steam test and moved around the Ogden campus yard.
-At the time, CP only had plans to utilize the locomotive for a special Holiday Train at Home broadcast, after which it was put in storage.
-However, in mid 2021, CEO Keith Creel announced intentions to bring 2816 back to full operational status, for a tour from their Calgary headquarters to Mexico City, if the merger with Kansas City Southern Railway is approved by the Surface Transportation Board in the United States.
+At the time, CP had plans to utilize the locomotive only for a special Holiday Train at Home broadcast, after which it was put in storage.
+However, in mid-2021, CEO Keith Creel announced intentions to bring 2816 back to full operational status, for a tour from their Calgary headquarters to Mexico City, if the merger with Kansas City Southern Railway was approved by the Surface Transportation Board in the United States.
 Work on the needed overhaul began in earnest in late 2021 for a planned date in 2023.
+On April 24, 2024, No. 2816 began its Final Spike Steam Tour for the Canadian Pacific Kansas City, running from Calgary to Mexico City.